Barney Ronay

 Barney Ronay is an English journalist and author.
 He is the chief sports writer for The Guardian, and has regularly appeared on The Guardian's Football Weekly podcast and at the Football Weekly live shows.

-Ronay has written for the New Statesman, When Saturday Comes, The Cricketer, and The Blizzard.
+He has also written for the New Statesman, When Saturday Comes, The Cricketer, and The Blizzard.

+Early life

+Ronay was born and raised in South East London, and is of Austrian Jewish descent.
+His grandparents fled during the rise of the Nazis in Austria.
+He was educated at the University of Oxford.